davesnx/styled-ppx/documents/css-extraction.md

 first among the atoms in the className string (after the `cx-<label>` dev marker, when present): `cx-<label> cid-<hash> css-<hash> ...`.

-**Inputs**, joined with `\0` and murmur2-hashed: the `--namespace` flag value (empty by default), the compilation-unit module name (the source file's basename, capitalized — never a physical path or dune library name, so a module compiled twice under different paths, e.g. a native and a Melange build via `copy_files`, mints the same identity), the enclosing submodule path, the binding name (or `[%styled.<tag>]` module name), and an occurrence index — folded in only when a `(scope, name)` pair repeats within one compilation unit (e.g. two functions each with their own `let a = [%css ...]`), so a name seen exactly once keeps a stable identity independent of whether a later occurrence ever appears.
+**Inputs**, joined with `\0` and murmur2-hashed: the namespace (the `--namespace` flag when given, else the dune library name from the `library-name` cookie, else empty — an executable has no library name), the compilation-unit module name (the source file's basename, capitalized — never a physical path, so a module compiled twice under different paths mints the same identity as long as the namespace agrees), the enclosing submodule path, the binding name (or `[%styled.<tag>]` module name), and an occurrence index — folded in only when a `(scope, name)` pair repeats within one compilation unit (e.g. two functions each with their own `let a = [%css ...]`), so a name seen exactly once keeps a stable identity independent of whether a later occurrence ever appears.

-**`--namespace <string>`** is a PPX flag, mixed into every identity hash in the same library-wide way as `--dev`/`--minify`.
-Two libraries whose modules happen to share a basename and binding name would otherwise mint colliding identities; passing each library a distinct `--namespace` (identically on its native and Melange `(pps styled-ppx ...)` stanzas) tells them apart.
-See "Identity collision" under Resolve for what happens when they aren't.
+**`--namespace <string>`** overrides the library-name default.
+Two dune libraries never share a name, so same-named modules and bindings in different libraries are told apart with no configuration.
+The flag is for the one case the default gets wrong: a native library and its Melange twin built from the same sources via `copy_files` have different library names, so they pass the same `--namespace` on both `(pps styled-ppx ...)` stanzas to keep minting the same identities.
+See "Identity collision" under Resolve for what happens when identities still coincide.

 **Empty markers.** A named binding with no declarations (`let m = [%css {||}]`) still mints an identity — its `class_string` is `""` and no